phxel/KeybindManager/README.md

 - `lua/keybind_manager/core.lua`: Contains the core functionality of the addon, including keybind registration, saving, and loading.
 - `lua/keybind_manager/menu.lua`: Defines the user interface and menu functionality for managing keybinds.
 - `lua/keybind_manager/spawnmenu.lua`: Integrates the Keybind Manager with the spawnmenu for easy access.

+Recently I have integrated a second "module" into this addon, which handles Changelogs and whatnot.
+You can find the code for it in `lua/changelog_handler/`.
+In the future this will be released as its own standalone GitHub repository.

 ## Limitations
 This addon cannot run blocked console commands, simply due to certain commands being blocked internally.